 The facelift healing process requires a lot of patience.
 Face discoloration is a typical side effect from a facelift, but will go away as time passes.
-So, if you have had a facelift and are experiencing a discoloration in your skin, do not panic.
-If you are considering a facelift, it is important that you know the potential components to the healing process.
+If you have had a facelift and are experiencing a discoloration in your skin, do not panic.
+If you are considering a facelift, it is important to know that discolored skin is a potential part of the healing process.

 Healing After a Facelift

-After a facelift, patients typically experience minor pain, swelling, hardness, bruising and possibly scarring at the incision site.
+After a facelift, patients typically experience minor discomfort, swelling, hardness, bruising and possibly scarring at the incision site.
 The healing process varies from patient to patient, and unfortunately, is difficult to predict.
-If you are worried about facelift side effects, consult an experienced surgeon and have an in-person evaluation – both before and after the procedure.
+If you are concerned about facelift side effects, consult an experienced surgeon and have an in-person evaluation – both before and after the procedure.

 What Does Skin Discoloration Mean & How to Fix it

-Black, blue, green or yellow discoloration of the skin is the result of blood spreading beneath the facial tissues.
-Bruising is rarer with younger patients, as they typically only have a slight yellow discoloration.
-In older patients, however, bruising of the eyelids, face, cheeks and neck can be represented as a black and blue discoloration.
+Black, blue, purple, green or yellow discoloration of the skin is the result of blood spreading beneath the facial tissues.
+Bruising is rarer with younger patients, and they typically only have a slight yellow discoloration.
+In older patients, however, bruising of the eyelids, face, cheeks and neck can appear as a black and blue or purple discoloration.
 As this bruising heals, the colors will go from a purple skin discoloration to a lighter yellow discoloration.
 Apply moist heat to the affected area to speed up the healing of the discolored skin.
 Remember that minor bruising is a normal part of the facelift healing process.

 Different Types of Facial Bruising

-Skin discoloration from a facelift is normal.
+Discolored skin after a facelift is normal.
 Most facial bruising is a yellowish-green color, resolves after two weeks and can be covered up by a little makeup.
-However, some patients experience excessive bruising that takes longer to heal.
+However, some patients experience excessive bruising that causes a darker discoloration and takes longer to heal.

-Patients who have excessive bruising or develop a hematoma (blood collection), may experience hemosiderin staining.
+Patients who have more serious bruising or develop a hematoma (blood collection) may experience hemosiderin staining.
 The trauma from the facelift causes this yellow, brown and purplish iron pigment to spread to the facial tissues, causing a discoloration in the skin.
-The body’s immune system can heal the hemosiderin staining, but it will take longer than two weeks.
+The body’s immune system can slowly heal the hemosiderin staining, but it will take longer than two weeks.

 Post-inflammatory hyperpigmentation (PIH) is the darkening of the skin around the incision site.
-This process is stimulated by the skin being exposed to ultraviolet light (sunlight).
+This process is stimulated and enhanced by the skin being exposed to ultraviolet light (sunlight).
 This type of discolored skin can be treated with the use of topical hydroquinone cream, kojic acid or with retinoids.
+Avoiding direct sunlight on the incision area can help avoid this phenomenon.

 Thin-skinned individuals may notice spider veins, and fair skinned individuals may have visible blood vessels on the face.
 These visible veins typically regress after six months, but laser treatments are also a possibility.